MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent.md

 - Sends the quote to the customer after approval.
 - Converts the quote into a sales order upon customer approval.-->

 The sales order agent automates the process of taking sales orders, starting from a customer's request for a quote and concluding with the creation of an order.
-The agent begins the porcess by monitoring a designated mailbox for emails that seek a quote for items.
+The agent begins the process by monitoring a designated mailbox for emails that seek a quote for items.
 From there, it orchestrates a series of tasks, under human supervision, to handle the request and eventually create the order in the system.

 <!--
 - The agent identifies an email that requests a quote and creates a task for someone in the you company review the request.